Portfolio Lead - Digital Workplace

-In answer, Getronics’ Stephen Homer suggests chunking up a little.
+In answer, Connectis’ Stephen Homer suggests chunking up a little.
 Away from vendors and apps, and into the higher-minded functionalities and methodologies the digital workplace now needs to stay productive.
-He believes that in the next year or two, five key technologies—some known, some emerging—won’t just be nice-to-haves, but must-haves.
+He believes that in the next year or two, five key technologies—some known, some emerging—won’t just be nice-to-haves, but digital workplace must-haves.

 Some people will agree.
 Others, people may not even realise are needed.
 And at least one is largely a new concept, still defining its marketspace.
 What’s clear: it’s not the same list as ten (or even two) years ago.

 Let’s dive in—starting with one that’s beyond all argument.